quichey/video-stream/README.md

 update records_to_insert during randomization to use Declarative Base Classes/instances w/session.add() --need to check if sqlalchemy sessions auto_flushing handles multi-threading
 --- research how to do foreign_key stuff with declarative base

+# commit for first branch of video-upload feature branch